 Board of Directors

-Duncan Budge is Chairman of Dunedin Enterprise Investment Trust plc and Artemis Alpha Trust plc, and a non-executive director of Lazard World Trust Fund (SICAF), Lowland Investment Company plc, Menhaden Capital plc and Asset Value Investors Ltd. He was previously a director of J. Rothschild Capital Management from 1988 to 2012 and a director and chief operating officer of RIT Capital Partners plc from 1995 to 2011.
-Between 1979 and 1985 he was with Lazard Brothers & Co.
-Ltd. He received an M.A.
-(Honours) in History from Oxford University.
+Duncan Budge is chairman of Dunedin Enterprise Investment Trust plc and Artemis Alpha Trust plc, and a non‐executive director of Lowland Investment Company plc, Menhaden Capital plc and Asset Value Investors Limited.
+He was previously a director of J. Rothschild Capital Management from 1988 to 2012 and a director and chief operating officer of RIT Capital Partners plc from 1995 to 2011.
+After graduating from the University of Oxford, he spent six years with Lazard Brothers.

-Stephanie Léouzon is a partner and head of Torreya Europe.
+Stephanie Léouzon is Managing Director in Health Care Investment Banking at Stifel.
 She has worked on over 100 strategic and financing transactions in the biopharmaceutical industry, with an aggregate value of over $75 billion.
-Mrs Léouzon joined Torreya in 2011.
-Previously, she was a managing director and senior advisor at Credit Suisse in London.
+Mrs Léouzon joined Torreya (a Stifel company) in 2011.
+Previously, she was a managing director and senior adviser at Credit Suisse in London.
 She has also worked at Salomon Brothers, as a director of healthcare investment banking, and as a vice president in the investment banking divisions of JP Morgan and Lehman Brothers in New York.
-She was previously a non-executive director of Endotis Pharma SA and Immunovaccine Inc.
+She was previously a non‐executive director of Immunovaccine Inc and Endotis Pharma SA.

 Pedro Gonzalez de Cosio